pertzis/TapGuard/README.md

-# Arduino/ESP32 RFID Access Control System
+# TapGuard: ESP32 RFID Access Control System

 Built with an **ESP32** microcontroller and a **TypeScript-based web server** using **EJS templates**.
 The ESP32 reads an RFID card, sends their UIDs over WiFi to the backend for verification, and provides feedback via LEDs, a buzzer, and an LCD display.